California parents sue school district over "ID" class

 A declaration from plaintiff Kenneth Hurst is quoted in which he said the class "undermines the sound scientific principles taught in Frazier Mountain High School’s biology curriculum" and is "an inappropriate attempt to bring religious teachings into the classroom and to evangelize students."

-The course description and syllabus and other materials are accessible via NCSE's "Evolution Education and the Law" page, formerly dedicated to the Kitzmiller v.
-Dover case.
+The course description and syllabus and other materials are accessible via NCSE's page for materials relating to the Hurst v.
+Newman case.